TonyLe02/TonyLe02/README.md

-# Hello, I'm Tony Nguyen Le 👋
+# Hello, I'm Tony Nguyen Le (23) 👋
+Software developer at TerraGIS AS / Easy Eiendom AS

-I'm an aspiring developer, with an bachelors degree of IT & Information Systems from the University of Agder.
+Bachelors degree in IT & Information Systems from the University of Agder.

+Unfortunately, but most of my projects are privated 🫣

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=TonyLe02)](https://github.com/TonyLe02/github-readme-stats)